RDavis0409/pdsnd_github/README.md

 ### Description
 The python script offers an interactive experience to users to view bikeshare data from Chicago, Washington and New York City based on a selected timeframe.
-It will also offer user the option to view personal data based on 5 sorted lines per user's affirmative response.
+Users are able to select monthly and weekday timeframes and then are able to review personal data based on 5 rows at the time.

 ### Files used
 washington.csv